khackethal/project-4-client/README.md

 ## Planning

-I spent a great deal of time in the planning phase, thinking through the backend relationships and the user journey through the app.
+I spent a great deal of time in the planning phase, thinking through the Back End relationships and the user journey through the app.
 Below are my initial diagrams for both Back End and Front End, the finished app hardly deviates from them due to the extended planning phase.

 ### Back End